eic/tutorial-simulations-using-ddsim-and-geant4/_episodes/01-single-particle-simulations.md

   KEY: TTree    col_metadata;1  Collection metadata tree
 ```
 All EDM4hep files will have the same structure.
 We focus here on the `events` tree (if you see `EVENT`, in capital letters, you will need to ensure that you are indeed using the `.edm4hep.root` extension).

+> Note: In a future version of `ddsim` the output file format will change slightly, and the various `metatadata` trees will not be there anymore.
+{: .callout}

 ### `MCParticles`